Application Deadline:November 1, 2023

-Each intern will have an individualized learning plan developed by the intern and his/her primary supervisor.
-Quarterly reviews will be conducted to insure that learning plan goals are being met.
-Doctoral psychology interns are expected to become familiar and comfortable with state regulations governing the execution of routine mental health and substance abuse assessments.
-Interns will be exposed to a variety of treatment modalities (i.e., individual, group) that promote the well-being of individuals suffering from mental health and/or substance abuse problems.
+Doctoral psychology interns are expected to become familiar and comfortable with state regulations governing the execution of routine mental health and substance use assessments.
+Interns will be exposed to a variety of treatment modalities (i.e., individual, group) that promote the well-being of individuals suffering from mental health and/or substance use problems.
 Further, interns will become familiar with administering a variety of psychological assessments in a culturally-sensitive manner dealing with diverse referral issues.
 Another exciting aspect of NSHC’s internship is that all interns will be exposed to village travel and working with village-based counselors in the context of a Native community.
-This will ultimately prepare them for working in the mental health and substance abuse field in rural Alaska.
-Finally, each intern is expected to become familiar with the integrated care model at the primary care clinic with possibilities for experience with acute care and emergency department.
+This will ultimately prepare them for working in the mental health and substance use field in rural Alaska.
+Finally, each intern is expected to become familiar with the integrated care model with the possibilities of work in acute care, emergency department, or primary care setting.

 Once per month, interns will travel to an outlying Native village in the Bering Strait Region for 1-2 nights where they will work with a village-based counselor in the context of a Native community.
 Monthly tele-med trainings will also be provided through the consortium.

 An important asset to be aware of is that the Bering Strait Region historically carries one of the highest suicide rates in the nation.
 Crises are common and interns must be able to address different issues as they arise.
 Supervisors, however, will ensure that exposure to crises is conducted in a manner that facilitates a productive learning experience.

 Interns will also need to be willing and prepared to travel to remote Alaska Native villages at least one time per month on small bush planes as well as sleeping in lodging that may consist of the clinic, school, or itinerant housing.